brandonerose/Data-Pipelines/index.Rmd

 Most common software applications can be thought of as a *controlled* data pipeline.
 Think of your bank website, a social media website, and the Epic Electronic Medical Record (EMR) as examples.
 Even if they don't necessarily use the MVC framework, they have different users, secure data model(s) on a backend server, a designed view on the frontend browser, and a series of controllers (computer programming and logic) that dictate the interactions between the view and the data model.

 One of the main highlights of this book is the versatility of REDCap, which can be thought of as both a model (data source) and an MVC application.
+The major limitation with relying on a paid

 ## Authors